code-dependent/react-bubbles/README.md

       use protected routes and require token for user authentication.

 - [ ] Describe how web servers work.
-      they store data that can be retrieved from a user via the web browser.
+      they store data that can be retrieved from a user via the web browser on demand.

   - A user makes an HTTP get request for www.google.com
-  - That request is sent to a web server where it can be evaluated.
+  - That request is sent to a web server where it can be evaluated and data can be retrieved.
-  - A response is then sent to the browser displaying googles landing page
+  - Then a response is then sent to the browser displaying googles landing page

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      .post (C)reate
+      .get (R)ead
+      .put (U)pdate
+      .delete (D)elete

 ## Project Set Up